 compute

-Service-defined bound functions that take an entity set as their binding parameter MAY be used as set transformations within $apply if the type of the binding parameter matches the type of the result set of the preceding transformation.
-If it returns an entity set, further transformations can follow the bound function.
+Service-defined bound functions that take a collection as their binding parameter MAY be used as set transformations within $apply if the type of the binding parameter matches the type of the result set of the preceding transformation.
+If it returns a collection, further transformations can follow the bound function.
 The parameter syntax for bound function segments is identical to the parameter syntax for bound functions in resource path segments or $filter expressions.
 See section 7.6 for an example.

 If a data service that supports $apply does not support it on the collection identified by the request resource path, it MUST fail with 501 Not Implemented and a meaningful human-readable error message.

+The representation of the aggregated result set as response payload is described in section 4.
+The aggregated entities returned in the request examples in the following sections are transient and represented in the OData 4.01 JSON format that allows to omit the id control information for transient entities.
+For further brevity, the examples also leave out the type control information required to disambiguate the type of represented dynamic property values.

 Transformation aggregate